PokeAlert/PokeAlert/README.md

 ## Delete an area

-1) Click ONCE on a blue circle
+1) Click ONCE on a gray area

 2) Uncheck all the account and press OK